japacible/Hackathon-Calendar/README.md

 Upcoming Hackathons
 =====================

 This repo tracks upcoming hackathons.
 To add a hackathon to this list, please submit an issue or fork this repo and submit a pull request.
+Keep hackathons organized by start date and then alphabetically.

 Inspired by the [Developer Conferences](https://github.com/MurtzaM/Developer-Conferences) repo.